Understanding the Salvation History

 For Moses, too, knew that God could not kill His employee.
 Punish, yes.
 Kill thousands of them, yes.
 But not all of them.

 Before the election of Israel this was never an issue.
 God decided one day to wipe out almost the whole of humanity in the Flood (I am assuming the correctness of early Genesis for the sake of argument), and He did.
 He did not care; men belonged to Him as chattel.
 What is it to God if a slave is unhappy or if a slave dies?
-He can create a hundred million more, and it would not cost Him a thing. ("I tell you that out of these stones God can raise up children for Abraham," says Jesus.
+He can create a hundred million more, and it would not cost Him a thing. ("I tell you that out of these stones God can raise up children for Abraham," says John the Baptist.
 (Mt 3:9))

 Even when God deals with Cain by protecting him from being killed, He does not do this because he expects to make use of Cain.
-Yes, Cain benefited from God's actions, but he did not cease to be property, because the purpose of God's assistance was to get the Earth to be filled, and that power, namely, to procreate, Cain has in common with irrational animals.
+Yes, Cain benefited from God's actions, but he did not cease to be property, because the purpose of God's assistance was to get the Earth to be filled, and that power, namely, to procreate, Cain had in common with irrational animals.

 For that reason also in Gen 5 we encounter such perfectly dry accounts as "When Adam had lived 130 years, he had a son in his own likeness, in his own image; and he named him Seth.
 After Seth was born, Adam lived 800 years and had other sons and daughters.
 Altogether, Adam lived 930 years, and then he died."
 (Gen 5:3-5) This "and then he died" is mentioned quite a few times.
 This is still God's story and not His slaves' story; in fact, slaves have no story.
 And neither therefore did Adam and Seth and Enosh and the rest of them.
 Their sole purpose was to fulfill God's first commandment, viz., to be fruitful and multiply.
 Until Abraham.